EmeritusUmar/image-to-social-video/README.md

 ## Cost
 About $1–2.50 per finished video (Kling is the main cost).
 Self-hosted n8n and Cloudinary's free plan keep fixed costs at zero.

-## Credit
-Built from HieLite Academy's Automation Blueprint 01, configured and run end to end on my self-hosted n8n.

 ## Problems I solved
 - Render APIs are asynchronous: Wait nodes plus polling calls for Kling, DiffRhythm and JSON2Video, each with its own timing.